 Hans Dubois is a research manager in the Social Policies unit at Eurofound.
 His research topics include household over-indebtedness, access to healthcare, non-take-up of social benefits, flexible retirement schemes, and quality of life in the local area.
 Prior to joining Eurofound, he was Assistant Professor at Kozminski University in Warsaw.
 He completed a PhD in Business Administration and Management at Bocconi University in Milan with a research stay at the International Centre for Policy Studies in Kiev, after working as Research Officer at the European Observatory on Health Systems and Policies in Madrid.
 He studied Economics and Medical Biology at the University of Amsterdam, with semesters at Harvard University and Universidad de Salamanca.

-Eszter Sandor is a research officer in the Social Policies unit at Eurofound.
+Eszter Sandor is a research manager in the Social Policies unit at Eurofound.
 She primarily works on the preparation and management of the European Quality of Life Survey and is responsible for the quality of the dataset.
 Apart from working on the survey, her research focus is on quality of life, including subjective well-being, families, work–life balance and the effects of poverty.
 She has previously worked as an economic consultant in Scotland focusing on economic impact assessments, evaluations and input–output analysis.
 She completed a Master's Degree in Economics and International relations at the Corvinus University of Budapest.

 Jean-Marie Jungblut is a research officer in the Social Policies unit at Eurofound.
 Since joining Eurofound in 2009, he has contributed to the annual reports of the European Restructuring Monitor and the European Jobs Monitor.
 He was also involved in the calculation method for the cost of NEETs and research on human resource management practices and company performance.
 In recent years, areas of interest in the living conditions and quality of life sphere have included the reconciliation of work and care, mid-career review, housing and social mobility in Europe.
 He is currently working on in-work poverty.
 Previously, he worked for the Luxembourg Income Study and CEPS/INSTEAD in Luxembourg.
 He holds a BA in Sociology from the University of Trier and obtained a PhD in Social Sciences from the University of Mannheim while working for the Mannheim Centre for European Social Research.